 You can view the full opinion of the court’s decision here

-The business litigation attorneys at DiTommaso Lubin represent employees, executives, employers, business owners and professionals such as doctors, dentists, lawyers and accountants regarding non-competition agreements and other claims throughout the Chicagoland area, including Cook, DuPage, Lake, Kane, McHenry and Will Counties; and in the Mid-West region, including Indiana, Wisconsin and Iowa.
+The business litigation attorneys at DiTommaso Lubin Austermuehle represent employees, executives, employers, business owners and professionals such as doctors, dentists, lawyers and accountants regarding non-competition agreements and other claims throughout the Chicagoland area, including Cook, DuPage, Lake, Kane, McHenry and Will Counties; and in the Mid-West region, including Indiana, Wisconsin and Iowa.
 We handle these types of cases in the federal court in Chicago and in the state courts in Wheaton, Joliet, Waukegan and Woodstock.